It is indeed desirable to be well descended, but the glory belongs to our ancestors.

 Keep in mind please that edits are suggestions.
 They are not commands.

-Because of volume, edits received without adequate proof are held for up to 24 hours, then declined and deleted.
+Because of volume and the limitations of Find a Grave’s edit system, all suggestions received without proof are declined and deleted.
 They may of course be resubmitted, when evidence becomes available.

 Here are some examples of good evidence: